The early years - "cystic fibrosis" by any other name

 Dr Margot Shiner (figure 9a) (1923–1998) was born in Berlin, Germany, to a cultivated merchant family that in the 1930s was obliged to flee Nazi persecution, first to Prague, then to London.
 Intent on a career in medicine, she completed her course at the medical school of Leeds University in 1947, then undertook specialized training in internal medicine and pediatric gastroenterology in London.
 She became a full time member of the Medical Research Council’s gastroenterological unit at the Central Middlesex Hospital where she pursued seminal studies on the ultrastructure and cytopathology of the human small intestine.
 In 1956 she devised a jejunal biopsy tube based on the gastric mucosal biopsy instrument introduced a few years earlier by Ian Wood in Australia.
 By this means she clearly established the histopathologic identity of childhood and adult celiac disease.

-Although Sheldon and Tempany considered the investigation to be "outside the scope of routine investigations in children" due to the increased difficulty and risk in small children (Sheldon W, Tempany E. Small intestine peroral biopsy in coeliac children.
+Although Sir Wilfred Sheldon and Eddie Tempany considered the investigation to be "outside the scope of routine investigations in children" due to the increased difficulty and risk in small children (Sheldon W, Tempany E. Small intestine peroral biopsy in coeliac children.
 Gut 1966; 7:481-489), Professor John Walker-Smith

 believes that the development of the technique to perform oral small

 intestinal biopsy in childhood was the real beginning of paediatric

 gastroenterology (Walker-Smith JA.
 Historic notes in pediatric gastroenterology.

 J Pediatr Gastroenterol Nutr 1997; 25: 316).
 I would support

 in childhood.
 In: Howdle PD (Ed.).
 Clinical Gastroenterology.
 International

 Practice and Research.
 Bailliere Tindall, London.
 1995; 9:295-328).